Wahiba Sands, Oman: What to pack, what to wear, and when to go [2024]

 Airlines charge excessive prices for overweight luggage.
 Avoid penalties with this

-A plug adapter that supports outlet types G. Ensure that you pick the necessary type.
-Many adapters currently being sold are simply plug changers and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types G. It's important that you pick the right type.
+The majority of adapters currently sold are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount